Iran says puts new military satellite in orbit

 "Iran's second military satellite -- named Nour-2 -- has been launched into space by the Qassed rocket of the aerospace wing of the Revolutionary Guards and successfully placed in orbit 500 kilometres (310 miles) above the Earth," the official IRNA news agency reported.

-The Revolutionary Guards described the Nour-2 as a "reconnaissance satellite" in a statement on their Sepah News website.
+The Islamic Revolutionary Guard Corps described the Nour-2 as a "reconnaissance satellite" in a statement on its Sepah News website.

 Iran successfully put its first military satellite into orbit in April 2020, drawing a sharp rebuke from Washington.